gentooboontoo/js-quantities/Readme.md

     qty.to('bar').toString(); // => '11.46 bar'

 Qty#toString could also be used with any method from Qty to make some sort of formatting.
-For instance, one could use #toPrec to fix the maximum number of
+For instance, one could use Qty#toPrec to fix the maximum number of
 decimals:

     var qty = new Qty('1.146 MPa');